ReactiveX/rxjs/docs_app/README.md

 ## Using ServiceWorker locally

-Running `npm run start --prod` will no longer set up the ServiceWorker, which would require manually running `npm run sw-manifest` and `npm run sw-copy` (something that is not possible with webpack serving the files from memory).

-If you want to test ServiceWorker locally, you can use `npm build` and serve the files in `dist/` with `npm run http-server dist -p 4200`.
+Running `npm run start` (even when explicitly targeting production mode) does not set up the ServiceWorker.
+If you want to test the ServiceWorker locally, you can use `npm run build` and then serve the files in `dist/` with `npm run http-server dist -p 4200`.

 ## Guide to authoring